NATIVE INDIGENOUS ANIMATION LAB

 Director: Alba Enid García.

-Raven Meets The Little Makers went on to won a RNCI Red Nation Awards for "Best Animation Short' and was invited to attend Jim Henson Sesame Street Workshop in New York
+Raven Meets The Little Makers went on to win a RNCI Red Nation Awards for "Best Animation Short' 2018 and was invited to attend Jim Henson Sesame Street Workshop in New York 2019.
+In 2022 Daniel went with a Native delegation to the Cannes Film Festival.

 Raven Meets The Little Makers